angular/angular/aio/content/guide/deployment.md

 # Deployment

-This page describes techniques for deploying your Angular application to a remote server.
+When you are ready to deploy your Angular application to a remote server, you have various options for deployment.
+You may need to configure

 {@a dev-deploy}
 {@a copy-files}